🔶 Camunda 7

 camunda:collection="${subscribers}"

-camunda:elementVariable="subscriber" />Extracted variables: subscribers (from collection expression), subscriber (element variable)
+camunda:elementVariable="subscriber" />Extracted variables: subscribers → Input (from collection expression), subscriber → Output (from elementVariable)